Castiel-Lee/robustness_pc_detector/scene/README.md

 # Contribution
 For the simulation of rain and snow, we utilize the LISA (https://github.com/velatkilic/LISA).
 For the simulation of fog, we utilize Lidar_fog_simulation (https://github.com/MartinHahner/LiDAR_fog_sim).
+We would like to thank for their proposed methods and the official implementation.